-Problems We Found With Durham's Drinking Water
+Problems We Found In Durham, North Carolina Drinking Water

 Emma Schultz, M.S. | Scientific Contributor

 Updated July 31, 2019 to include current data

 Our Water Nerds have updated our analysis of Durham, North Carolina drinking water to include the most updated data.
 Our team has aggregated water quality test data from the City of Durham Department of Water Management, the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we sell in Durham are optimized with these issues in mind.

 Durham gets its drinking water from surface water sources.
 The two primary sources are Lake Michie and Little River Reservoir.
 Supplementary water is supplied by Jordan Lake and Teer Quarry.
 The two treatment plants in Durham are the Williams Water Treatment Plant and the Brown Water Treatment Plant.

 Lead enters Durham drinking water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as in Flint, Michigan), lead leaches into drinking water and reaches toxic levels.
 Recent analysis for lead in Durham tap water found 90th percentile concentrations of 3 parts per billion.
 Although the Action Level for lead is 15 ppb, both the EPA and CDC recognize that there is no such thing safe levels of lead.
 Of course, federal regulations cannot take into account levels measured at an individual tap.

 Disinfection Byproducts (DBPs) In Durham Drinking Water